junymc/junymc.github.io/_posts/2019-05-26-ruby_cli_data_gem_project_lasvegasevent.markdown

 ## LasVegas_Event Ruby CLI Gem!
-Fianlly all my files are working as it suppose to and let's run the programe!
+Finally all my files are working as it suppose to and let's run the program!
 ### bin/run
 ```